ejparnell/intro-to-mongodb/README.md

 db.tng.insertMany()
 ```

-- `db` - The database that we are currently using.
+- `db` - The database we are currently using.
 Since we are running this with our connected shell, we can change our database using the `use` command.
 The current database is displayed on the command line in the shell.
-- `tng` - The collection we want to insert our documents into.
+- `tng` - The collection into which we want to insert our documents.
 Since a database can have many collections, you must specify which collection to use.
 Watch out for spelling errors here!
 Remember, if a collection does not exist and we run a create document method, it will make the collection for us.
 So if we had `db.tngs.insertMany({...})`, we would have two collections in this database.
 One `tng` and another `tngs`.
 - `insertMany` - MongoDB collection method used to insert many documents.
-Can also insert one document if that is all that's in the array when passed.
+You can also insert one document if that is all that's in the array when passed.

 Now, let's take a look at the documentation for this method. [`db.collection.insertMany()`](https://www.mongodb.com/docs/manual/reference/method/db.collection.insertMany/).